Cespedes’ rehab assignment cut short after setback

 ”He feels like he’s not quite ready, so we’re going to send him to Florida to kind of start that day-to-day process of getting him where he needs to be,” Callaway said.

-Slumping badly at the plate, the plummeting Mets had lost eight straight games and 15 of 18 going into Sunday night’s Subway Series finale against the New York Yankees.
+Slumping badly at the plate, the plummeting Mets had lost eight straight games and 15 of 18 going into their Subway Series finale against the Yankees.
+They’re desperate to get Cespedes back in the middle of a foundering lineup.

 ”We were excited about the prospect of getting him back in a few days, but like we said before, we can’t let these injuries stop us from doing what we need to do,” Callaway said. ”We have other major league players that can step up and get the job done, and that’s what we need to do.”